-It is recommended that further detailed acoustic design be carried out following confirmation of the intended uses for the retail spaces and outdoor areas including licenced venues, balconies and roof terraces.
+It is recommended that further detailed acoustic design be carried out following confirmation of the intended uses for the retail spaces and outdoor areas including licenced venues.

 Detailed review of the façade and building envelope, along with interior finishes should also be carried out to ensure that noise break out from internal areas is appropriately controlled.
 Façade openings may also be reviewed following confirmation of the likely internal noise levels of each use.